jraguDataGuy/jraguDataGuy/README.md

 - B.S. in Actuarial Science from Vaplaraiso University
 - MBA in Finance from St. Xavier University
 - Certificate in Risk Analysis from Clemson University
+- In Progress: Rice University Data Analytics and Visualization Bootcamp
 ## 👀 I’m interested in ...
 - Baseball statistics
 - Transitioning to analytics
-- Amateur Cellist
-- Current Underwriter
+- Current Job: Medical Malpractice Underwriter
 ## 🌱 I’m currently learning ...
 - As of 11.19.2021: Python.
 - Excel enthusiast